hsperr/halite-3-reinforcment/Readme.md

 The key rules of the game are:
 * Each player starts with 5000 resources in their "bank" and can build ships in your main base.
 * A ship costs 1000 resources and can either move up, down, left, right, collect resources or build a depot.
-* Ships can move around the playfield and collect resources that they need to drop off at either your main base or a depot
+* Ships can move around the play field and collect resources that they need to drop off at either your main base or a depot
 * Moving around costs 10% of the resources on a given field
 * Collecting resources takes one turn and collects 25% of the resources on the given field
 * Building another depot (to reduce travel times) costs 4000 resources